rwxrob/cmd-yt/README.md

 GitHub Flavored Markdown suitable for use as a `README.md` file on GitHub or similar hosting service.

-### The `yt title` Command
+### The `title` Command

 ```
 yt title (last|live|<id>|<url>) [<string>]
 ```

-The `title` command outputs the title for the specified video or sets it to a new one passed as `<string>`.
+Outputs title for the specified video or sets it to a new one passed as `<string>`.

-### The `yt uploads` Command
+### The `uploads` Command

 ```
 yt uploads [<count>]
 ```

-The `uploads` command lists the most recently uploaded videos (from the contentDetails.related.Playlists.uploads playlist) by YouTube identifier and current title.
-By default, will only display enough lines to exactly fill the current terminal screen (tput lines - 2).
+Lists the most recently uploaded videos (from the uploads playlist) by YouTube identifier and current title.
+By default, only displays enough lines to fill the current terminal screen.
 (Keep in mind, this only works if title length has been kept to 74 or fewer columns.)
 Provide a `<count>` argument with the total number if more lines are are wanted.

 Note that a live stream video is always included in the `uploads` YouTube playlist and therefore will need to be explicitely excluded.